-The ethnic make-up of Jennings County High School is predominantly Caucasian (92.7%).
-The remainder of the student population is 0.2% American Indian, 0.0% Black, 0.0% Asian, 4.7% Hispanic, and 2.3% Multiracial.
-48.6% of the JCHS student population meets the requirements for free and reduced lunch.
+The ethnic make-up of Jennings County High School is predominantly Caucasian (91.2%).
+The remainder of the student population is 0.2% American Indian, 0.1% Black, 0.1% Asian, 5.7% Hispanic, and 2.8% Multiracial.
+57% of the JCHS student population meets the requirements for free and reduced lunch.
 Despite a lack of diversity in our school population, promoting and educating our students about cultural diversity is important to us.
 Listed below you will find many ways in which cultural diversity and cultural responsively is incorporated into the daily working of our school.

-- 1. A corporation and school language counselor evaluates and properly places students with limited English language proficiency. - 2.
+- 1. A corporation and school language counselor evaluate and properly places students with limited English language proficiency. - 2.
 Language and culture are being taught in French, Spanish, German, and Chinese classes. - 3.
 World languages class informs and compares a variety of world cultures. - 4.
 Saturday Classics This program is planned and ran by high school foreign language students that introduce elementary-aged students to the Spanish, German, and French culture and language. - 5.
 Foreign language clubs. - 6.
 Hosting foreign-exchange students. - 7.
 German Honor Society - 8.
-Booklet on Spanish school-type vocabulary and sayings given to all administrators and counselors. - 9.
-Variation of cafeteria lunch menus to showcase the cultural cuisine of different countries. - 10.
+Variation of cafeteria lunch menus to showcase the cultural cuisine of different countries. - 9.
 Many of our staff have been trained in Ruby Payne's "Understanding Poverty" and participated in "Bridges out of Poverty" training during the 2012-2013 and 2015-2016 school years.